-Ditch the plough, increase diversity, grow cover crops - three achievable steps towards 'Net Zero'?
+Ditch the plough, increase diversity, grow cover crops - three achievable steps toward 'Net Zero'?

 Small changes can have big impacts – it is interactions on a microbial scale in soils that drive the carbon cycle and impact climate change.
 So, advances offered by agri-tech to improve soil health could increase productivity, expand carbon storage and enhance biodiversity across the 72 per cent of land in the UK that is cultivated and also provide new revenue streams for farmers.

-Dr Belinda Clarke is Director of Agri-TechE, the business-focused membership organisation that brings together farmers with technologists and researchers within an innovation hub.
-Its forthcoming virtual REAP conference (10th November) will be discussing a technology roadmap for achieving Net Zero.
+Dr Belinda Clarke is Director of Agri-TechE, a business-focussed membership organisation that brings together farmers with technologists and researchers within an innovation hub.
+Its forthcoming virtual REAP conference tomorrow (10th November) will be discussing a technology roadmap for achieving Net Zero.